As a beginner

 We train barefoot, so you do not need any socks or shoes.
 And please bring a water bottle also.

 When you’ve been training for a while there are gi (Jutsu costume) to buy from several shops.
 What to choose and where to find them: Dräkter.

-Schedule and dates for the terms
+Schedule and dates